 - Update the text regularly.
 This ensures that the website is active and becomes and remains interesting for visitors.

-Would you like to become an internet entrepreneur?
-Many have preceded you, however, it is also possible for you with the right support.
-Join Wealthy Affiliate (WA) and start your own successful online business.
-The first week is completely free.
+Would you like to become a professional content writer?
+Then WA is what you are looking for!
+Many have preceded you.
+Join WA and start your own successful online business.
+The first week is completely free when you join through my review.
 Read here my full review on WA.

 In case you have any questions, please leave them in the comment box and I will be back to you within 24 hours.